coryetzkorn/php-store-hours/README.md

 ```

 ###Customize the final output with shortcodes
-Choose what you'd like to output if you're currently open, currently closed, closed for the day, or closed for an exception (such as a holiday).
-Smart shortcodes allow your message to include dynamic infomation such as the current day's hours or the specific reason you're closed.
-You can even get creative and output a custom image as shown in the example above.
+Choose what you'd like to output if you're currently open, currently closed, or closed all the day.
+Shortcodes add dynamic times to your open or closed message.

 ```php
 $template = array(